-Most of our customers are able to utilize the Pro3 Camera, Pro2 Camera or other compatible capture devices to capture digital twins without external assistance, as the camera is relatively easy to configure and requires minimal training.
+Most of our customers are able to utilize the Pro3 Camera, Pro 2 Camera or other compatible capture devices to scan digital twins without external assistance, as the camera is relatively easy to configure and requires minimal training.
 However, our customers sometimes may also request professional assistance with the data capture process.
-We generate professional services revenue from Matterport Capture Services, a fully managed solution for enterprise subscribers worldwide that require on-demand scheduling of experienced and reliable Matterport professionals to capture their properties.
-In addition, we derive services revenue from in-app purchases made by subscribers using our smartphone applications or by logging in to their subscriber account.
+We generate professional services revenue from Matterport Capture Services, a fully managed solution for enterprise subscribers worldwide that require on-demand scheduling of experienced and reliable Matterport professionals to scan their properties.
+In addition, we derive services revenue from in-app purchases, made by subscribers using our smartphone applications or by logging in to their subscriber account.
 In July 2022, we completed the acquisition of VHT, Inc., known as VHT Studios ("VHT"), a U.S.-based real estate marketing company that offers brokerages and enterprise digital solutions to promote and sell properties, which expands Matterport Capture Services by bringing together Matterport digital twins with professional photography, drone capture, and marketing services.
-Services revenue accounted for approximately 27% and 18% of our total revenue for the three months ended June 30, 2023 and 2022, respectively, and approximately 25% and 16% of our total revenue for the six months ended June 30, 2023 and 2022, respectively.
+Services revenue accounted for approximately 23% and 14% of our total revenue for the three months ended March 31, 2023 and 2022, respectively.